anton-smirnov-robert/weaver/content/Anton Robert.md

 📄 Grosjean, Benoît, Anton Robert, Rodolphe Vuilleumier, et Marie-Laure Bocquet.
 2020. « Spontaneous liquid water dissociation on hybridised boron nitride and graphene atomic layers from ab initio molecular dynamics simulations ». _Physical Chemistry Chemical Physics_ 22 (19): 10710‑16.

+[^1]: Reload a second time on the page if there is the "null" bug.